saishree19-shet/IS-department-API-Viewer/README.md

-# 📘 CS Department API Viewer
+# 📘 IS Department API Viewer

 A simple frontend interface that simulates interacting with a REST API.
 This project demonstrates how to handle JSON data, map specific endpoints to functions, and display structured responses dynamically on a webpage.